-Mitch Joel: Decoding the Future
+Mitch Joel: Navigating the Great Compression

 - Called "one of North America's leading visionaries" by Strategy magazine

 - Talk combines the 3 pillars of modern consumer success: transformation, innovation, and differentiation